Ben Roethlisberger Player Prop Bets for NFL Week 17 | Pittsburgh vs. Cleveland 1/3/2022

 Recent Performances

-- Last week against the Chiefs, Roethlisberger went 23-for-35 (65.7 percent) for 159 yards, while throwing one touchdown and one interception.
+- Roethlisberger put together a 159-yard performance against the Chiefs last week, completing 65.7% of his passes and throwing for one touchdown with one interception.

-- Roethlisberger has thrown for 615 yards (205.0 ypg) on 67-of-100 passing with four touchdowns and two interceptions over his last three games.
+- Roethlisberger has thrown for 615 yards (205.0 ypg), completing 67% of his passes and tossing four touchdown passes and two interceptions over his last three games.

-- He's also contributed in the ground game, with five rushing yards (1.7 ypg) on four carries with one rushing touchdown.
+- He also has five rushing yards on four carries with one touchdown, averaging 1.7 yards per game.

 Roethlisberger's Pittsburgh Teammates